leereilly/ogre/README.md

 ### Installation

 This is a [Sinatra](http://www.sinatrarb.com/) application, so you'll need to know a bit of Ruby-Fu to get it working.
+There are a couple of dependencies:

+* ImageMagick® and GraphicsMagick image processing libraries **must** be installed, and
+* You *should* a paid url2png account (default images will be used if you don't have one).
+If you *do*, please set the `api_key` and `private_key` environments variable.

 ```bash
 git clone https://github.com/leereilly/ogre.git